tinyclub/elinux/zh/dev_portals/Legal_Issues/Legal_Issues.md

 "sanitized" headers that are deemed safe for use by user-space programs, without incurring licensing issues.

-These are the "make headers\-check" and "make headers\-install" targets in the kernel build system.
+These are the "make headers\_check" and "make headers\_install" targets in the kernel build system.

 In general, it is legally safest to use such sanitized headers (that is,